vcmi-mods/modder-tools-pack/modder-tools-pack/content/Heroes III Modding Resources/readme.txt

 	  the specialty!
 I'd say that if it works differently to a standard secondary skill specialty, use the Expert icon to emphasise that!
 - Ancient Behemoths are the icon for the Behemoth specialty by default; I've included the standard Behemoth icon for the sake of it, especially since
   HOTA changed Magic Elementals -> Psychic Elementals and Cerberi -> Hell Hounds in their images.
-- The alternate creature backgrounds are reconstructed using the game's resources directly from where the original backgrounds are found but differ the standard creature background image; for example, neutral1 is an area from a combat background, but if we compare the standard creature background image against the combat background, we see that it is slightly different.
+- The alternate creature backgrounds are reconstructed using the game's resources directly from where the original backgrounds are found but differ from the standard creature background image; for example, neutral1 is an area from a combat background, but if we compare the standard creature background image against the combat background, we see that it is slightly different.
 My neutral1 alternative image is a combination of the original combat background and the default creature background, as the mountains and ground are separated by 1px more in the default creature background.
 My Conflux